input-output-hk/musig2/Security.md

 # Security of MuSig2
+The libsecp256k1 library offers an optional module implementing Schnorr signatures over the curve `secp256k1`.
+The scheme is compatible with [BIP-340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki) that produces 64-byte Schnorr signatures.
+BIP-340 standardized the scheme with some modifications for practical purposes.

+MuSig2 adopts the BIP-340 standard.
+As a consequence, the proposed modifications also apply for this implementation.
+The security of BIP-340 compatible MuSig2 implementation is explained below.

 ## BIP-340
 For authenticating transactions, ECDSA signatures over the secp256k1 curve with SHA256 hashes are used traditionally and standardized.
-However, there are several disadvantages compared to Schnorr signatures over the secp256k1 curve.
+There are several disadvantages of ECDSA signatures compared to Schnorr signatures over the secp256k1 curve, yet there are no virtual disadvantages of Schnorr signatures.
-For instance, Schnorr signatures provide linearity, are provably secure (strongly unforgeable under chosen message attack) while the best known results for the provable security of ECDSA rely on stronger assumptions.
-ECDSA signatures are inherently malleable, on the other hand, Schnorr signatures are non-malleable.
-Furthermore, there are no virtual disadvantages of Schnorr signatures.
-The motivation is to propose a new standard with some improvements.
+So, the motivation of [BIP-340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki) is to propose a new standard with some improvements.

 ## Modifications
 The following are the modifications that relates to the implementation of MuSig2.